robotology/wb-toolbox/README.md

 You can also use (only once after the installation) the script `startup_wbitoolbox.m` that you can find in the `share/WB-Toolbox` subdirectory of the install folder to properly configure Matlab.
 **Note** This script configures Matlab to alwasy add the WB-Toolbox to the path.
 This assumes Matlab is always launched from the `userpath` folder.

 - **Launching Matlab** By default, Matlab has different startup behaviours depending on the Operating Systems and how it is launched.
-For Windows and OS X (if launched in the Finder) Matlab starts in the `userpath` folder.
+For Windows and macOS (if launched in the Finder) Matlab starts in the `userpath` folder.
 If this is your common workflow you can skip the rest of this note.
-Instead, if you launch Matlab from the command line (Linux and OS X users), Matlab starts in the folder where the command is typed, and thus the `path.m` file generated in the previous phase is no longer loaded.
+Instead, if you launch Matlab from the command line (Linux and macOS users), Matlab starts in the folder where the command is typed, and thus the `path.m` file generated in the previous phase is no longer loaded.
 You thus have two options:
   -  create a Bash alias, such that Matlab is always launched in the `userpath`, e.g.
   ```
      alias matlab='cd ~/Documents/MATLAB && /path/to/matlab